V0LD3M0R7/LAE-arma3-tools/README.md

 # LAE-group-tools

+## Modpack-updater
-- tool for updating arma 3 server addons without manually copying all addon folders
+- tool for copying and renaming arma 3 server addons without manual work
-- compiled array list: `WorkshopID SPACE folderRename`
+- the the final result has to be moved to server manually

+## One-liner
+- creates mod line for config file in LinuxGSM syntax

+## Array-digger
+- creates array text file from modpack html file